-• four to nine hours of meeting time one daily stipend
+- four to nine hours of meeting timeover nine hours of meeting time - 5.
+Electronic-Remote meeting stipend Stipend Stipend and a 7-hour day.

-5. Electronic Remote meeting stipend

-Stipend paid for remote meetings is pro-rated based on the current daily stipend and a 7-hour day.
 The time value of a conference call remote meeting will be determined by the Chair and recorded in the minutes.
-Preparatory stipends will be paid for conference calls remote meetings based on the policies for preparatory stipend regarding committees [section 2(c)] and pro-rated up in accordance with the time value of the conference call remote meeting to the nearest half hour.
+Preparatory stipends will be paid for conference calls remote meetings based on the policies for preparatory stipend regarding committees [section 2(c)] and pro-rated up in accordance with the time value of the conference call remote meeting to the nearest half hour. - 6.
+Payee Upon written confirmation from the member, her or his stipend cheques for meeting attendance will be made payable to the member's employer as a "fee for service" and no income tax deduction will be made.

-6. Payee

-Upon written confirmation from the member, her or his stipend cheques for meeting attendance will be made payable to the member's employer as a "fee for service" and no income tax deduction will be made.
 In all other instances, stipend cheques will be made payable to the member as taxable income, subject to income tax deduction and issuance of a tax form at year end.
 Income tax will automatically be deducted from a member's stipend based on the information submitted on the TD-1 form.

-7. President's honorarium

-The President will receive an annual honorarium of \$5,800.
+- 7. President's honorarium The President will receive an annual honorarium of \$5,800.
 The amount will be reviewed every 3 years and approved by Council.
 It will be based on the cumulative inflationary increase since the last time the honorarium was adjusted.
-The amount will be as calculated using the Bank of Canada inflation calculator, rounded up to the nearest \$100.

-8. President's employer

-CNO will offer to provide lump-sum payments to the employer of the President of up to 25% of the President's annual salary to a maximum of \$40,000 in any one year.
-The annual maximum amount will be reviewed every 3 years and approved by Council.
+The amount will be as calculated using the Bank of Canada inflation calculator, rounded up to the nearest \$100. - 8.
+President's CNO will offer to provide lump-sum payments to the employer of the President of up to 25% of the President's annual salary to a maximum of \$40,000 in any one year.2 The annual maximum amount will be reviewed every 3 years and approved by Council.
 It will be based on the cumulative inflationary increase since the last time the payment was adjusted.
-The amount will be as calculated using the Bank of Canada inflation calculator, rounded up to the nearest \$500.

-9. Addressing concerns

-If a member is concerned about a decision regarding automatic or claimable stipend, the concern should first be discussed with the Executive Director and CEO.
+The amount will be as calculated using the Bank of Canada inflation calculator, rounded up to the nearest \$500. - 9.
+Addressing If a member is concerned about a decision regarding automatic or claimable stipend, the concern should first be discussed with the Executive Director and CEO.
 If the member is still concerned, she or he may appeal to the President.